Battle of Britain Day: Main battle

 As 257 engaged KG 26, KG 53 came under attack from No. 1 (Canadian), 66, 72, 229 Squadrons.
-No. 66 attacked first followed by 72 and 229.
+No. 66 attacked first, followed by 72 and 229.
 Some Spitfires climbed over the bombers to seek cover from the Bf 109s.
 The British were surprised to see an unidentified formation of Bf 109s continue on without interfering.
 Two He 111s were forced back to France and another was shot down.
 Nine Bf 109s were providing close escort for I./JG 3.
 They claimed one Canadian Hurricane and one Spitfire from No. 66 Squadron.
 KG 2 in the left-hand column came under attack from 23 Hurricanes from Nos.
 73, 253 and 303 Squadrons.
 JG 53 were alert to the danger and shot down one 303 Hurricane and damaged five more.
-No. 73 Squadron made a head-on attack damaging one bomber.
+No. 73 Squadron made a head-on attack, damaging one bomber.

 Meanwhile, Park was hoping for Bader's Wing to turn up and deliver its promised results.
 As soon as the Duxford Wing did arrive it was intercepted.
 Arriving between Kenley and Maidstone at varying altitude (15000–16000 ft), it emerged from cloud in the vicinity of KG 2's stream.
 Galland's JG 26 was directly above it.
 In a reversal of their roles, the Hurricanes engaged the Bf 109s while the Spitfires went for the bombers.
-While they failed to deliver their anti-bomber attacks, they drew in the Bf 109 escorts and free-hunting German fighters making it easier for other RAF fighters to reach the bombers.
+While they failed to deliver their anti-bomber attacks, they drew in the Bf 109 escorts and free-hunting German fighters, making it easier for other RAF fighters to reach the bombers.
 No. 310 Squadron lost two Hurricanes to JG 26, one to Adolf Galland, as the battle became a confusing mess of combats.
 By 14:40, the bombers reached London.
 KG 3 had lost three Do 17s destroyed and two damaged while KG 26 had suffered only one damaged bomber.
 KG 53 in the central column had lost one and three more were forced to turn back owing to battle damage, while only one KG 2 machine had been forced to do the same.
-Despite the British presence, 100 bombers with 120 tons of bombs prepared to drop their bombs.
+Despite the British presence, 100 bombers carrying 120 tons of bombs prepared to drop their bombs.